iszczesniak/cpp/unique_ptr/index.md

 pointers, let alone to the `void *` trickery -- these times are long gone.

-# Smart pointer types
+## Smart pointer types

 A smart pointer manages dynamically-allocated data, and so we call a smart pointer the **managing object**, and the dynamically-allocated data the **managed data**.

-There are three smart pointer types:
+There are three smart pointer types defined in the `memory` header
+file:

 * `std::unique_ptr` - used to exclusively own the managed data,